 - Nonalcoholic fatty liver disease

-- Over-the-counter pain medications, including acetaminophen (Tylenol, others)
+- Over-the-counter pain medications, particularly acetaminophen (Tylenol, others)

 Other causes of elevated liver enzymes may include: